 Along with that ubiquity came the brand marketers’ (and the internet memeographers’) personification and embodiment of what a ‘gent’ looks like, how he acts, and what he does in his spare time.

-If you believed everything you saw in print and TV ads, you’d imagine that to be a gent means you wear impeccably-tailored
+If you believe everything you see in print and TV ads, you’d imagine that to be a gent means you wear impeccably-tailored